andikleen/simple-pt/README.md

 It uses the [libipt](https://github.com/01org/processor-trace) PT decoding library

 Note that Linux 4.1 and later has an [integrated PT implementation](http://lwn.net/Articles/648154/) as part of Linux perf. gdb 7.10 also supports full debugging on top of PT.
+Intel VTune also supports PT.

+If you want a full production system please use one of these. simple-pt is an experimental implementation, that does many things differently and may be worse.

 Simple PT does *NOT* support:

-* It does not support long term tracing of more data than fits in the buffer (no interrupt)
+* It does not support long term tracing of more data than fits in the buffer (no interrupt) (use perf)
 * It does not support any sampling (use perf or VTune)
 * It requires root rights to collect data (use perf)
 * It does not support interactive debugging (use gdb or hardware debuggers)